paulfioravanti/plover-steno-engine-hooks-logger/README.md

 2. Open the Plugins tab
 3. Check the box next to `plover_steno_engine_hooks` to activate the extension

-#### GUI Tool Logging
+### GUI Tool Logging

-1. Click the Steno Engine Hooks Logger button on the Plover application to enable GUI-related logging.
+1. After re-opening Plover, click the Steno Engine Hooks Logger button on the Plover application to enable GUI-related logging.

 ## Usage